 I first tasted this old cake in the early 1960"s when a bowling team member brought it to our weekly meeting.

 peelings) on top of the stove in a skillet with pork fat.

 Combine oil, sugar, and eggs.

 Sift together flour, salt, and soda twice.

+Stir in vanilla.
 Fold in apples and nuts.

-To test for done, stick a small knife or a toothpick into center of cake.
+To test to see if it's done, stick a small knife or a toothpick into center of cake.